 REL 242 Spiritual Disciplines in the Life of the Church (3)

 REL 252 Introduction to New Testament (3)

 REL 276 War, Peace and Nonviolence (3)

-Students meet this requirement in one of four ways: (1) completing LAS 342 Cross-cultural Experience; (2) participating in the Peace and Conflict Resolution Program in Northern Ireland or the Washington Community Scholars' Center (WCSC); (3) participating in an approved semester abroad program; or (4) electing
+Students meet this requirement in one of four ways: (1) completing LAS 342 Cross-cultural Experience; (2) participating in the Washington Community Scholars' Center (WCSC) semester program or the Guatemala semester program; (3) participating in an approved semester abroad program; or (4) electing a minimum

-a minimum of six hours of one foreign language.
-International students may complete
+of six hours of one foreign language.
+International students may complete the requirement

 The majority of students meet their cross-cultural requirement through experiences offered during the May term.
 These experiences take place in international locations (e.g., Central America, Europe, Israel/Palestine, China, Trinidad, Botswana) and in domestic settings (Chicago, San Antonio, New York and Native American communities in the Southwest).
-The experiences available each May are announced in the class schedule or in the course listing found on Campus web.
+The experiences available each May are announced on the Bluffton website or in the course listing found on my.bluffton.edu.